CsatiZoltan/t8code-wiki/Known-issues.md

 ## Compiling with OpenMPI

 In some cases, t8code will not compile with OpenMPI and will throw linker errors regarding MPI functionality.
-If that happens try using `mpiCC` or `mpic++` instead of `mpicc` and `mpicxx`.
+If that happens, try using `mpiCC` or `mpic++` instead of `mpicc` and `mpicxx`.